 Apples and glaciers.
 Washington produces the most apples of any state and has more glaciers than all the others combined.
 Not including Alaska of course.
 Ok, yeah that’s a big exclusion.
 If you’re in the area for the holidays, grab some candy canes because that is what’s happening in Washington holiday candy.
 Reese’s Mini Cups are #2.

 Jolly Ranchers dominate this volatile town where jolly doesn’t seem to describe anyone lately.
 Here’s to a jolly holiday season to a town to a town (district) that could use a break from all the crazy politics.

 Note, DC was too small for the interactive map.
 Sorry guys!

 West Virginia is often called the southern-most northern state and the northern-most southern state, which I think means the same thing.
 But maybe not?
 Someone explain that to me in the comments below.
 WV goes the way of the peppermint bark for Christmas time.
 Gotta respect that.
 They also love Pez and Jolly Ranchers.

-For a state whose official dance is the polka and in which resides the World of Accordians, it seems kind of in keeping that their favorite candy during the holidays would be Pez.
-Pez has that same kind of nostalgic cult following.
-Pez feels right for Wisconsin.
+For a state whose official dance is the polka and in which resides the World of Accordians, it seems kind of in keeping that their favorite candy during the holidays would be Peppermint Bark.
+Peppermint Bark has that same kind of nostalgic, non-mainstream following.
+Peppermint bark feels right for Wisconsin.
 Way to go Badgers.
 Also, the Dells is awesome.

 The first national park was in Wyoming, Yellowstone.
 It was also the first state to grant women’s voting rights.
 And the first dude ranch too.
-So many firsts in Wyoming, but I also read there are only two set of escalators in the whole state.
-Maybe that’s changed by now.
-But Wyoming won’t be the first state to favor M&M’s during Christmas time.
-They also love Snickers and Reese’s Pieces.
+So many firsts in Wyoming, but I also read there are only two sets of escalators in the whole state.
+Surely that’s changed by now?

 So which candy does your state prefer?
 Does the list above match with what you like or your loved ones would like to receive as a gift?